zachpino/realtimespace/week6/svg.md

 ---

-We can use D3 to find the `body` tag of the page, and insert an `<svg>` element to hold our visualization.
+We can use D3 to find the `body` tag of the [base html page](structure.md), and insert an `<svg>` element to hold our visualization.
 Place this in the empty script tag in the body of the page.

 ```
 var width = 960;